UWF-DevOps/golden-ami/README.md

 ```

 ## Requirements
-* [VirtualBox](https://www.virtualbox.org) Not dependency for packer, but for the idea behind this repository
+* [VirtualBox](https://www.virtualbox.org) Not a dependency for packer, but for the idea behind this repository
 * [Vagrant](http://vagrantup.com)
 * [packer](https://www.packer.io/)